Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Square Quantum Dot

 Relatively little work has been done to date for a square geometry.
 In this section we present results in both the Symmetric and Landau gauges, and illustrate the difficulties encountered for large fields (or samples) due to the practical degeneracy that remains in these cases.
-We also note some peculiarities with the edge states for large quantum numbers.
+Since the square geometry is rather difficult in either gauge, we thought it worthwhile to provide results for the same geometry in both gauges.
+That this will work illustrates the remarkable machinery of gauge invariance, as now the gauge choice results in a very non-symmetric-looking potential.
+In fact as we will shortly see it doesn't work for large values of $G$, for the reasons just described above, but our very slight perturbing confining potential will fix the problem (i.e. lift the degeneracy) so that identical results are achieved in both gauges.